 During their first six months, the baby moose depend on their mothers for nourishment, protection from predators, and guidance.
 They start with their mother's milk and gradually learn to eat plants.
 The bond between the mother and the calf grows stronger as the calf becomes more independent.

-After six months, the calf is ready to face the world, though they stay close to their mothers for a year or more just to learn essential skills and grow stronger.
+After six months, the calf is ready to face the world, though the young moose stay close to their mothers for a year or more to learn essential skills and grow stronger.

 Moose are not currently considered endangered, yet their survival faces several threats.
 Habitat degradation, food competition, illegal hunting, and predation continue to impact their habitat and population.
 Adding to these challenges, the ongoing climate crisis has presented significant risks for moose1.